ansible-collections/community.hashi_vault/docs/docsite/rst/contributor_guide.rst

   Legacy mode is not recommended because a new Vault server and proxy server will be downloaded, set up, configured, and/or uninstalled, for every *target*.
 Traditionally, we've only had one target, and so it was a good way to go, but that's no longer going to be the case.
 This will make it slower and slower as you'll incur the overhead on every target, in every run.

-  Skip to :ref:`ansible_collections.community.hashi_vault.docsite.contributor_guide.localenv_docker` for a method that's nearly as easy but better off in the long run (docker-compose).
+  Skip to :ref:`ansible_collections.community.hashi_vault.docsite.contributor_guide.localenv_docker` for a method that's nearly as easy as legacy mode, and far more efficient (docker-compose).

-Legacy Mode
+Legacy mode
 ^^^^^^^^^^^

 To get started quickly without having to set anything else, you can use legacy mode by copying the included integration config sample: